Acunetix360/Acunetix-360-GitHub-Actions/README.md

 ### `profile-id`:

-**Optional**  Unique profile id for your requested website scan profile on Acunetix 360.
+**Optional**  Unique profile Id for your requested website scan profile on Acunetix 360.

 ### `user-id`: